Phil-Brooks/sunfish-clone-rs/README.md

 Sunfish is a simple, but strong chess engine, written in Python.
 This can be found [here](https://github.com/thomasahle/sunfish).

-This is a clone, converted to Rust as a learning exercise - the code is intended to be identical.
+This is a clone, converted to Rust, as a learning exercise - the code is intended to be identical.

 This contrasts with [Recursing's Rust port](https://github.com/Recursing/sunfish_rs) which is similar in principle, but is more of a rewrite using Rust's particular features.